Sandeeppushp/Docker_Flask/README.md

 # Docker_Flask

-to build image (will replace everytime for same image) sudo docker build -t docker-flask-test .
+to build image (will replace everytime for same image)\n sudo docker build -t docker-flask-test .

 to show all docker images: